Medical Education Common Entrance Examination (MECEE) Syllabus – Nepal

 How to Fill the Exam Form

-The process is entirely online.
-Follow these steps:
+The application process is entirely digital.
+Follow these structured steps:

 Step 1: Account Registration

-- For Freshers: Create a new profile on the MEC entrance portal.
+- Freshers: Create a new candidate profile on the MEC entrance portal.

 Programs Covered